i-anuragmishra/Adrishta-Hackathon-Template/README.md

 #### Architecture Diagram

-Affix an image of the flow diagram/architecture diagram of the solution

 #### Technical Description

 * The Technoogies used here are:
-   *  Flutter : For development of the App so the app can be deployed for both IOS and Android
+   *  **Flutter : For development of the App so the app can be deployed for both IOS and Android**
-   * Fire base is used to store result of the Voting and Save voters identity.
+   *  **Fire base is used to store result of the Voting and Save voters identity.**

 * Setup/Installations required to run the solution
      * Run the APK provided in any android devive running Android 9 or later. or IOS 11 or later.